creatorcao/creatorcao/README.md

 I'm a PhD candidate working on machine learning methods.
 I'm passionate about computer vision and natural language processing.

-For more insights into my work and interests, feel free to check out my website and leave your comments: [https://creatorcao.github.io/](https://creatorcao.github.io/).
+For more insights into my work and interests, visit my website and leave your comments: [https://creatorcao.github.io/](https://creatorcao.github.io/).

 Happy coding! 🤖